Defense chief: US troops leaving Syria to go to western Iraq

 The U.S. currently has more than 5,000 American forces in Iraq, under an agreement between the two countries.
 The U.S. pulled its troops out of Iraq in 2011 when combat operations there ended, but they went back in after the Islamic State group began to take over large swaths of the country in 2014.
 The number of American forces in Iraq has remained small due to political sensitivities in the country, after years of what some Iraqis consider U.S. occupation during the war that began in 2003.

-Esper said he will meet with other allies at a NATO meeting next week to discuss the way ahead for the counter-IS mission.
+Esper said he will talk with other allies at a NATO meeting in the coming week to discuss the way ahead for the counter-IS mission.

 Asked if U.S. special operations forces will conduct unilateral military operations into Syria to go after IS, Esper said that is an option that will be discussed with allies over time.